yoni12ab/redux-behavior-subject/README.md

 ## Acknowledgments

-- package created to simplify use of redux concept
+- package created to simplify the use of
+  - use the redux chrome extension only when needed
+  - sallow clone the data when adding value
+  - add action to every data change
+  - only in debug mode if not sending action it will try to get it from the call stack